a4my/react-weather-forecast/README.md

 ![site image](https://i.imgur.com/CmVsurL.jpg)

 ## What I used 🔨
-My goal with this small application was to gather all different tools I've learned about for the past year such as HTML, SASS, Javascript and React JS.
+With this project, I mainly wanted to keep on practicing using React, Javascript and APIs.

 ## Extra learning ✔
-I also wanted to use the data from an API and render the data on the front end with React JS.
+The other goal with this project was to try and figure out how to use Next.js to create non-static pages.

 ## Responsiveness 📱
 This project is responsive on any devices.